 If you crave fresh-picked, sun-warmed blackberries but balk at cultivating blackberry shrubs (Rubus fruticosus) because they gang up on you in the backyard, remember that growing aggressive plants in containers prevents them from taking over your garden.
 Just give them a location with at least six hours of sunshine a day and acidic, sandy, well-drained soil, and they'll flourish in U.S. Department of Agriculture plant hardiness zones 5 through 10.

-Select a container for your blackberry shrub that holds 15 to 20 gallons.
+Select a container for your blackberry shrub that holds at least 5 gallons.
 It should be at least 18 to 24 inches wide and 12 to 16 inches deep.
 If your container is deeper than 16 inches, use a trowel or shovel to add wood chips to the bottom to reduce the depth.
 Fill the pot to within 6 inches of the top with 1 part peat moss to 1 part potting soil.
 Add several inches of organic, weed-free compost and blend well.
 Remove half of the soil with the trowel or shovel and set it aside for planting time.

 Cold Protection in Winter